 Considerations to Mitigate Crash Potential

-Todd, expand on that a little bit of how we think about things in the system and is a traffic signal or a roundabout the right solution?
+We hear it talked about, correctable crashes, and the types of crashes, and again, the thing of what we’re focusing on when we look at a corridor.
+Todd, expand on that a little bit of how we think about things in the system and is a traffic signal or a roundabout is the right solution.
 We have multiple in a corridor, what do we have to think about and how do we make them work together, to again, help mitigate any crash potential?

 Alternative Intersection/Interchanges Treatment Options

-It’s not just for left-turn lanes either.
-We’ve been starting to do a little bit more positive offset or right turn lanes too, for just the traffic coming out of a driveway or public street.
+It’s not just for left-turn lanes, either.
+We’ve been starting to do a little bit more positive offset or right turn lanes, too, for just the traffic coming out of a driveway or public street.
 We’ve been shifting the right turn lanes out so that those people either turning right, turning left, or going through, can see around that vehicle slowing down to turn right.
-There are those left-turn lanes that Brian was talking about but also with signal control, we can do some things that can help mitigate some of these turning movements.
-We’ve seen the flashing yellow arrow pop up more and more and is getting to be pretty widespread across the state.
-That gives us the flexibility to, if we see by the time of day, that a left turn crash they can’t see around the vehicle opposing them.
-We can implement a protected-only left-turn movement for just those few hours that we deem as necessary.
-Then we can go back and release it to alright now will allow the protected left to go, but we’ll also follow it up with a permissive movement.
+There are those left-turn lanes, but also, with signal control, we can do some things that can help mitigate some of these turning movements.
+We’ve seen the flashing yellow arrow pop up more and more, and it is getting to be pretty widespread across the state.
+That gives us the flexibility to if we see by the time of day that a left turn crash they can’t see around the vehicle opposing them.
+We can implement a protected-only left-turn movement for just those few hours that we deem necessary.
+Then we can go back and release it to alright now, will allow the protected left to go, but we’ll also follow it up with a permissive movement.
 There are a few things like that that we can do with the traffic signal.

 Safety for Different Modes of Traffic

-Could be as little as four feet that allows those bicyclists that are out in the more rural areas who are going to right on the road to give them a little bit of a shoulder to take them out of the through traffic, as much as possible.
-Could make a world of difference and at a very minimal incremental cost increase.
+It could be as little as four feet that allows those bicyclists that are out in the more rural areas who are going to right on the road to give them a little bit of a shoulder to take them out of the through traffic, as much as possible.
+It could make a world of difference and at a very minimal incremental cost increase.

-That little bit of extra pavement out there can end up having a lot of incremental difference on safety over time.
+That little bit of extra pavement out there can end up having a lot of incremental differences in safety over time.
 Todd, did you have something you wanted to mention?